Reinforcement learning with learned gadgets to tackle hard quantum problems on real hardware: Supplementary Note 8: Ablation study

-In this Appendix, we compare the length of the circuits obtained to solve the $3$-qubit TFIM ground state in the regime $h=1$ using the RL agent with a universal basis and then transpile the obtained circuit, and our GRL agent with extended action space.

-First, we consider the same curriculum reinforcement learning agent as in the main text, but we apply it using a universal gate set of $\{ RX, RY, RZ, CX\}$.
-One of the best obtained circuits is shown in Figure~\ref{fig:transpiled_univ}.

-On the other hand, in Fig.~\ref{fig:transpiled_grl}, we show the best circuit obtained for solving the same problem using our gadget reinforcement learning agent with the hardware-specific gate set.
+GRL's extended action space, which includes the \texttt{IBM Heron} processor's gateset and an additional gadget, likely contributes to its ability to find more optimal circuit configurations.
+Hence, to check this in supplementary fig.~\ref{fig:transpiled_univ}, we illustrate one of the best-performing circuits by the RL.
+Whereas, in supplementary fig.~\ref{fig:transpiled_grl}, we show the best circuit obtained for solving the same problem using GRL.

 Before implementation on real hardware, we would need to transpile the circuits to only use the instructions available on the specific platform.
-Figure~\ref{fig:transpiled_comparison} compares the transpiled circuit obtained through the RL agent with a universal gate set with that of our GRL agent with two extracted gadgets.
-We show a single example as an illustration, please refer to Table~\ref{tab:gate_counts} in the main text for more quantitative details.
+Supplementary fig.~\ref{fig:transpiled_comparison} compares the transpiled circuit obtained through the RL agent with a universal gate set with that of our GRL agent with two extracted gadgets.
+We show a single example as an illustration.